quedexnet/python-api/README.md

  * [Simple Trading Tutorial][simple_trading.py.md] is written in literate programming style and translates to [simple_trading.py][simple_trading.py] script which is a&nbsp;ready-to-run example of using the API.
 The same file is also used in API's end-to-end test.
+ * The API is fully compatible with Python 2 and 3.

 ## Important!